cipherstash/eqlpy/README.md

 ## Searchable encryption for Django and SQLAlchemy.

-Based on the CipherStash [Encrypt Query Language (EQL)](https://github.com/cipherstash/encrypt-query-language), `eqlpy` provides a simple, type-driven approach to enabling encryption in your application.
+Based on the CipherStash [Encrypt Query Language (EQL)](https://github.com/cipherstash/encrypt-query-language),`eqlpy` provides a simple, type-driven approach to enabling encryption in your application.
-By using EQL's built in searchable encryption schemes, your model queries retain **full** search capabilities including exact lookups, range queries, ordering and free text search.
+By using EQL's built-in searchable encryption schemes, your model queries retain **full** search capabilities, including exact lookups, range queries, ordering and free text search.

 ## Table of contents